benhills/iceotherm/README.md

-This repository contains a set of models for glacier and ice-sheet temperature.
+This repository contains a set of 1.n-dimensional thermal models for glacier and ice-sheet temperature.
 Each is based on some previously published model from the glaciology literature.
 More will be added if/when the literature expands.

-Data
----

-Constants are defined in a class at:
-- ./icetemperature/lib/constants.py
-with most being from Cuffey and Paterson (2010)

-South Pole Lake is included as a case study.
-The relevant data (Kahle et al., 2021; Price et al., 2002) are included at:
-- ./data/

-Siple Coast ice stream temperatures are included as a case study.
-The relevant data are embedded within the jupyter notebook.

-Models
----

 1) Analytical Solutions

 Robin (1955), Rezvanbehbahani et al. (2019), Meyer and Minchew (2018), Perol and Rice (2015) All four solutions are provided as functions in:
 - ./icetemperature/lib/analytical_solutions.py
+A quasi-analytical ODE solution from Perol and Rice (2015) is a melting-point bounded version of their analytical solution for temperature in ice-stream shear margins.
+We reproduce that solution here:
+- ./icetemperature/lib/shearmargin_ode.py

 2) Numerical Solution

-Based on Weertman (1968)
+Weertman (1968)
-This is the predominant model explored by Hills et al. (2022).
+This is the predominant model explored by Hills et al. (2022a, 2022b).
 - ./icetemperature/lib/numerical_model.py

-Testing
+Tests of the numerical model against analytical solutions are included at ./notebooks/analytical_solutions.ipynb

+Case studies
 ---

-Unit testing is done for all scripts.
-- ./icetemperature/tests/
+Ice temperature and flow history at South Pole Lake.
+The relevant data include surface boundary conditions from the South Pole Ice Core (Kahle et al., 2021) and in-situ temperature measurements from the IceCube/AMANDA array (Price et al., 2002).
+Relevant data are saved at ./data/ and example jupyter notebooks which recreate the modeling experiments from Hills et al. (2022) are in ./notebooks/south_pole_lake_example.ipynb.

+Siple Coast ice stream temperature and shear-margin thermodynamics.
+All the relevant data for this example are embedded within the jupyter notebook at ./notebooks/siple_coast_example.ipynb.

 Dependencies
 ---